-When spirits go to war, physical bodies get badly hurt
+The Vietnam conflict becomes mystical – When spirits go to war, physical bodies get hurt

 Vietnam, 1967.
-As he stumbles among the convulsed nation’s gnarled battlefields as a young foot soldier, Ulises Duque becomes fettered with collateral struggles.
+As he stumbles among the convulsed nation’s gnarled battlefields as a young foot soldier, Ulises Duquel becomes fettered by collateral struggles.
 A streetwise survivalist with a solid college degree, he is suddenly spurned by the woman he loves.
-This plunges his soul into bitter sentiments of self-sacrifice in battle.
-Also, a mundane Buddhist bonze he befriends at Marble Mountain disrupts his psyche further with a weird mysticism while Duque attempts to save the holy man from the throes of military acrimony.
-All the while, an obsessive infantry captain pulls Duque into a secretive search-and-capture mission bereft of the protocols of even unconventional warfare.
-It includes paranormal weaponry and delving too deep into Vietnamese spirit folklore.
-The officer is hellbent on capturing a high-calibre but extremely elusive guerrilla chieftain of Vietnam’s National Liberation Front who is codenamed Quyet Thang, A brutal and canny adversary, Quyet is also fanatical in crushing such unique military actions against the Viet Cong’s top cadre.
-Many good soldiers die in this quest as Duque suspects the mysterious Quyet may not even be alive as the captain’s clairvoyant field intelligence may be too delusional.
+This plunges his soul into sentiments of self-sacrifice in battle.
+Also, a mundane Buddhist bonze he befriends at Marble Mountain disrupts his psyche further with a weird mysticism.
+In the meantime, Duquel attempts to save the holy man from the throes of military acrimony.
+All the while, an obsessive infantry captain keeps drawing Duquel into a secretive search-and-capture mission devoid of the protocols of conventional warfare.
+It includes paranormal weaponry and delving deeply into Vietnamese spirit folklore.
+The officer is hellbent on capturing a high-calibre but extremely elusive guerrilla chieftain of Vietnam’s National Liberation Front who is codenamed Quyet Thang, A brutal and canny adversary, Thang is also fanatical in crushing any adversary of the Viet Cong’s insurrection.
+Including the captain’s close comrades in arms.
+Many good soldiers die in this quest as Duque suspects the mysterious Quyet may not even be alive.
+He suspects the officer’s clairvoyant field intelligence may be too delusional.
 Or is it?

 Digital literature is a risky proposition.
 Typing fingers are seldom fast enough for the keen celerity of a computer’s electronic mind.
 Words come out bungled or comically autocorrected.
 Sometimes, the machine decides to alter text or it’s formatting according to some programmer’s hidden algorithm.
-Thus, don‘t judge this opus too harshly for typos or slightly stilted grammar.
+Thus, don‘t judge this opus too harshly for any accidental typo or slightly stilted grammar.
 Do suggest corrections politely.
-I will promptly fix and follow all sound advise.
+I will promptly fix and follow all sound advice.
 Even better yet, seek enjoyment in what is said between the lines.

 Harold Kudler, MD, the Chief Mental Health Consultant to the VA, supports me in my Quixotic quest to change National attitudes.